greggersaurus/OpenSteamController/ReverseEngineering/README.md

  and more knowledge is gained about the Steam Controller.

 1. Things to try immediately (see farther below for more details)
+    1. Look into getting details on fields in 0x10001100 struct EP3UpdateMsg 1, Look into what this contains when controller is connected with Valve FW (and no driver/Steam in new ubuntu vm)
+            1. Holes where trackpad data exist or accelerometer??
+    1. What about functions checking periph related to EP1 and EP2?
+        1. Are these not generating messages because nothing was perceived to change?
+Or is it just a different USB HID interface (i.e. not interrupt)?
+        1. Try re-running simulation with different inputs (i.e. related buttons pressed...)
+    1. Finish rev eng details of USB_Configure_Event rev eng
+    1. Send 64 bytes message defined in https://gitlab.com/Pilatomic/SteamControllerSinger/blob/master/main.cpp to EP3_HID_GetReport (or is it SetReport??)
+Or is it EP1 or EP2?
+        1. We know from SteamControllerSinger that this causes haptics to vibrate
+            1. Info on how to communicate with haptics
+            1. Info on memory and setup related to haptics/SPI?
+    1. Revisit gdbCmdFile watchpoints
+        1. Rather than settings and removing watchpoints one by one, can we watch multiple and react differently based on pc?
+            1. This will make repeated steps that need intervention (i.e. skipping WriteEP or making it through SPI transactions) cleaner (less code duplication)
+        1. Can gdb command files have functions and loops?
+            1. Make functions to visit different IRQs and callbacks (so we are not constantly removing or changing code...)
+    1. Consider: How do we get to path where startup tune is sent to haptics?
+        1. Review what makes startup tune play (USB pwr only, USB computer no steam, USB computer steam)
+        1. Can use usbmon to isolate message that causes tune to play on startup?
+            1. Is there one?

     1. (Fresh look) Make sure all valid paths in all enabled IRQs are covered
         1. PINT0
         1. PINT1